Spanish coup of July 1936 in the Albacete province: Epilogue

-General Miaja arrived in Albacete from Madrid on July 28; during his brief stay he tried to organize heterogeneous uniformed units in the province into a shock column capable of assaulting Córdoba.
-The victorious loyalists launched a repressive campaign against the actual and perceived rebels; it climaxed in prison sacas of September 22, 1936, where 56 inmates were killed.
+General Miaja arrived in Albacete from Madrid on 28 July.
+During his brief stay he tried to organize heterogeneous uniformed units in the province into a shock column capable of assaulting Córdoba.
+The victorious loyalists launched a repressive campaign against the actual and perceived rebels.
+It climaxed in prison sacas of 22 September 1936, where 56 inmates were killed.
 Some of the Guardia Civil insurgents taken prisoner were later incorporated into the Republican ranks and fought against the Nationalists.
 In mid-October 1936 the first International Brigades volunteers started to arrive in Albacete, which soon turned into the principal interbrigadista base.